Our Therapists

 Marjorie grew up on a dairy farm in Central Wisconsin; she loves rural life.
 Outside of work, she enjoys time outdoors and spending tiem with her family.
 Marjorie works with ages 13+.

-Elisabeth Nolan, LPC
+Elisabeth Grace, LPC

 Elisabeth is grateful for the opportunity to journey with people during their time of need.
 Connection, collaboration, and relationship are the foundation of her counseling efforts.
 She is passionate about mental health care and its possibilities for healing and growth for all.
 With empathy for the hard, and affirmation for the good, she seeks to breathe dignity and hope into every person she is privileged to work with.